shashisahu1038/vsd_lab/README.md

 # DAY-3

-The LAB for the day gives the complete flow of the Inverter simulation using ngspice and Magic EDA tool
+**The LAB for the day gives the complete flow of the Inverter simulation using ngspice and Magic EDA tool**
 #
 #
 we need to put our custom inverter into design; for this purpose, we need to custom inverter file which is present on github.

-So we need to go on openlane directory & cloning this file here.
+**So we need to go on openlane directory & cloning this file here**.

             /Desktop/work/tools/openlane_working_dir/openlane
 #
-we clone the files from github to here by given below command
+**we clone the files from github to here by given below command**

               git clone https://github.com/nickson-jose/vsdstdcelldesign.git
+#
+#
+We need to open Mac file for viewing diffrent layer which building inverter.
+Before opening mac file we need to have magic tech file.So we need to copy these files on our location.

+**magic Tech file location**

+         /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic